4 Mountain Medicinals in the Wasatch

 PREPARATION

-• Root tea
+• Root decoction

 • Leaves fresh or tea